tfarnham/cursor-tracking/README.md

 Download all files then open index.html in your browser

 ## Roadmap of future improvements
+Nice next steps include:

-Compensate for the width between the eyes (left and right should point slightly different)
+- Compensating for the width between the eyes (left and right should point slightly different)

-Reactions to unusual user events (make the eyes "dizzy" after moving circles
+- Creating eactions to unusual user events (make the eyes "dizzy" after moving circles

+- Allowing the user to change the color of the eyes/face

 ## License